qgan7125/INFO_550_Object_detection/README.md

 (Note: If you have GPU, download GPU version which will train your model quicker)

-My setup for Mac and Windows
+My setup for Mac and Windows.
+There is a new version Pytorch released so some old version could be installed by pip.
 ```
 # For windows
 pip3 install torch torchvision torchaudio